openconfig/reference/rpc/gnmi/gnmi-specification.md

     i.e., `uint8`, `uint16`, `uint32`, `uint64`).
 *   `bool` in the `bool_val` field, used to store boolean values.
 *   `bytes` (see [2.3.2](#232-bytes))
-*   `float` in the `float_val` field, used to store floating-point values (i.e., `float32`, `float64`).
+*   `float` in the `double_val` field, used to store floating-point values (i.e., `float32`, `float64`).
-  * Note: All values referenced as Decimal64 in any models should also be encoded as float_val when PROTO encoding is requested.
+  * Note: All values referenced as Decimal64 in any models should also be encoded as double_val when PROTO encoding is requested.
 Direct support of [Decimal64 has been deprecated](http://github.com/openconfig/reference/master/rpc/decimal64-deprecation.md).

 Additional defined data types include: